multiplehats/piggy/apps/plugin/readme.txt

 = 0.6.1 =

-* Bug: fixed an issue where URL parameters in script tags could cause conflicts with caching plugins by stripping parameters before comparison
+* Bug fix: fixed an issue where URL parameters in script tags could cause conflicts with caching plugins by stripping parameters before comparison
 * Enhancement: Added span element with class 'leat-credits' around credits text in customer dashboard for improved styling control
-* Bug: Improved coupon visibility logic to prevent coupons from being displayed to customers under certain unintended conditions
+* Bug fix: Improved coupon visibility logic to prevent coupons from being displayed to customers under certain unintended conditions

 = 0.6.2 =

-* Bug: fixed an issue where it was not possible to claim spend rule under certain conditions
+* Bug fix: fixed an issue where it was not possible to claim spend rule under certain conditions

 = 0.6.3 =

-* Bug: Fixed gift card completion message showing on all orders instead of only orders containing gift cards
+* Bug fix: Fixed gift card completion message showing on all orders instead of only orders containing gift cards
+* Bug fix: Fixed reward images not syncing properly for newer rewards
+* Enhancement: When a coupon is removed from the cart for a free product, the free product will also be removed for WC Store API requests
+* Enhancement: After claiming a reward, the dashboard now scrolls up to the coupon section